 - Nursing (including Adult, Mental Health, Learning Disability and Children's and Young People's) - individual interview and group interview

 - BSc (Hons) Paramedic Science and Out of Hospital Care - individual interview, group interview, and literacy and numeracy tests

 - BSc (Hons) Physiotherapy - individual interview and group discussion

 - BSc (Hons) Occupational Therapy - individual interview and group task

 - MNurse - individual interview

-Individual interview: You will be given an interview slot where you will be asked a range of open questions, based on your experiences, to demonstrate your skills and attributes.
+Individual interview: You will be asked a range of open questions, based on your experiences, to demonstrate your skills and attributes.
 You may also be asked questions to demonstrate your understanding of current issues and challenges within healthcare.
 The questions are designed to be straightforward – we aren’t trying to trick you or trip you up.
 During your interview you will be assessed on your values and communication skills, as well as the knowledge and skills relevant to the role you are applying for.
 You will also have the opportunity to ask any questions that you may have about the course.

-Group activities: During group interviews (see Nursing and Paramedic Science and Out of Hospital Care) the activity will be a discussion in a group and the aim is to allow you to demonstrate your understanding of current issues and challenges within healthcare.
+Group activities: During group interviews the activity will be a discussion in a group and the aim is to allow you to demonstrate your understanding of current issues and challenges within healthcare.
 You will be assessed on your values, critical thinking, communication and team-working skills, as well as knowledge and skills relevant to the role you are applying for.
 For BSc (Hons) Physiotherapy the group discussion will be a chance for you to meet fellow applicants and Patient, Carer and Public Involvement (PCPI) participants.